Cover photo by Skyler from Iowa. Instagram: @skylervillemel

 We’re glad you asked.

 New technological developments and classic on-the-ground action are both important, and we’ve put together a list of five ways that we can all be active participants in the global struggle to end sex trafficking.

-Porn is a risk factor that has been connected to heavy involvement in sex trafficking, it normalizes the actions trafficking victims are forced into, it desensitizes victims of sex trafficking to those actions, and it’s used as “advertising” by pimps and traffickers.
-Clicking on, downloading, or viewing videos and images sends the message that we’re okay with sexual exploitation, and earns advertising dollars that fund increased trafficking and exploitation.
+Porn is a risk factor that has been connected to heavy involvement in sex trafficking, it normalizes the actions trafficking victims are forced into, it desensitizes victims of sex trafficking to those actions, and it’s used as “advertising” by both pimps and traffickers.
+Clicking, downloading, or consuming videos and images sends the message that sexual entertainment is acceptable at the cost of sexual exploitation, and funds advertising dollars that in turn can fuel trafficking and exploitation.

 But what about “mainstream” porn studios and porn sites—aren’t they completely separate from the sex trafficking issue?
 Great question, we’re glad you asked.